Planning Train Journeys in Belgium Using Natural Language

 What if you could just do this all from one location?

-- Server for getting realtime Belgian rail times
+- Server for real-time Belgian rail times

 - Our CRM with client and order information

-- The world wide web (standard tool)
+- The World Wide Web (standard tool)

 The Conversation